libavg/libavg/sphinxdoc/basenodes.rst

         Base class for everything that can be put into an avg tree.
 This is an abstract class.

+        **Messages:**

+            All messages are emitted only if the cursor is above the :py:class:`Node` and :py:attr:`active` as well as :py:attr:`sensitive` are True.
+All message parameters are of type :py:class:`CursorEvent`.
+The CURSOR messages are emitted for mouse and touch events.
+The HOVER events are emitted for touch devices which can sense hands approaching the surface before the actual touch.

+            To get these messages, call :py:meth:`Publisher.subscribe`.

+            .. py:method:: CURSORDOWN(cursorevent)

+                Called whenever a mouse button is pressed or a new touch is registered.

+            .. py:method:: CURSORMOTION(cursorevent)

+                Called whenever a mouse or a touch moves.

+            .. py:method:: CURSORUP(cursorevent)

+                Called whenever a mouse button is released or a touch leaves the surface.

+            .. py:method:: CURSOROVER(cursorevent)

+                Called whenever a mouse or a touch enters the :py:class:`Node`'s area.

+            .. py:method:: CURSOROUT(cursorevent)

+                Called whenever a mouse or a touch leaves the :py:class:`Node`'s area.

+            .. py:method:: HOVERDOWN(cursorevent)

+                Called whenever a new hover cursor is registered.

+            .. py:method:: HOVERMOTION(cursorevent)

+                Called whenever a hover cursor moves.

+            .. py:method:: HOVERUP(cursorevent)

+                Called whenever a hover cursor disappears.

+            .. py:method:: HOVEROVER(cursorevent)

+                Called whenever a hover cursor enters the :py:class:`Node`'s area.

+            .. py:method:: HOVEROUT(cursorevent)

+                Called whenever a hover cursor leaves the :py:class:`Node`'s area.

         .. py:attribute:: id

             A unique identifier that can be used to reference the node, for instance using